Chuan-Jiang/ITIS/README.md

 		commands_rcd
 			A record of all the command used by itis.pl to identify TE insertions.
 		test.ref_and_te.fa
 			the reference sequence, containing genome and mping sequence,  used by bwa to align reads.

-	If you want to filter the raw insertion list by personalized criteria, you can rerun the script filter_insertion.pl, just as shown in command_rcd
+    *bam, *bed and reference sequence can be visuallized in IGV If you want to filter the raw insertion list by personalized criteria, you can rerun the script filter_insertion.pl, just as shown in command_rcd